m10914/FETT_framework/README.txt

-Each stuff has its own branch.

-What is implemented so far:
+Each sample is in its own branch - it's not an engine of any kind, just framework for simplifying development for me.

+Contents:
 -----------

-Screen space reflections (raw) - branch Screen-space_reflections
+Screen space reflections - branch Screen-space_reflections
+Dual paraboloid (work in progress) - ???
+Projected grid water - branch water_projgrid
+Rectilinear Shadow Warping - branch rectilinear_shadows
+CPU subdivision algorithm - branch test_subdivision
+HBAO - brach HBAO